- About the Journal/Overview

 - Changes in list of Authors

 Once submitted JIMDC will not entertain any changes in the names of the authors (deletions or additions).

 - Corresponding Authors

 Corresponding author has the primary responsibility of communication with the journal.
 They must be available throughout the submission and processing and should respond timely to the editorial queries.
-The corresponding author will also provide all the data and additional information about the manuscript if it is required after publication.
+The corresponding author will also provide the journal all the relevant data (data sheets/SPSS data etc.) in support of their results and additional information anytime during the processing of the manuscript or even after publication.

 - Deceased Authors

 JIMDC uses “double blind” reviews in which reviewers and authors are unknown to each other during the whole process.
 The papers selected by staff editors will be sent to two reviewers.
 The reviewers are requested to review and respond within two weeks of receiving the manuscript.
 In case of noncompliance, they are replaced by other suitable reviewer/s to avoid delay in the processing.
 In case of contradictory reviews by the reviewers, further expert opinion is sought.